-Appendix C. - "Watcom C++ Diagnostic Messages" on page 397.
+Appendix C. - "Open Watcom C++ Diagnostic Messages" on page 427.

-This appendix lists all of the Watcom C++ diagnostic messages with an explanation for each.
+This appendix lists all of the Open Watcom C++ diagnostic messages with an explanation for each.

-Appendix D. - "Watcom C/C++ Run-Time Messages" on page 639.
+Appendix D. - "Open Watcom C/C++ Run-Time Messages" on page 673.

-This appendix lists all of the C/C++ run-time diagnostic messages with an explanation for each.
+This appendix lists all of the $\mathrm{C/C}++$ run-time diagnostic messages with an explanation for each.

-6 About This Manual
+About This Manual

-2 Watcom C/C++ Compiler Options
+2 Open Watcom C/C++ Compiler Options

-Source files can be compiled using either the IDE, command-line compilers or IBM WorkFrame/2 (OS/2 only).
+Source files can be compiled using either the IDE or command-line compilers.
 This chapter describes all the compiler options that are available.

-For information about compiling applications from the IDE, see the Watcom Graphical Tools User's Guide.
+For information about compiling applications from the IDE, see the Open Watcom Graphical Tools User's Guide.

-For information about compiling applications from the command line, see the chapter entitled "The Watcom C/C++ Compilers" on page 75.
+For information about compiling applications from the command line, see the chapter entitled "The Open Watcom C/C++ Compilers" on page 83.